-What do NFL All-Decade Team member Brett Favre, football Hall of Famer Troy Aikman, Former Secretary of State Hillary Clinton, U.S. Army Private First Class Brandon Budfuloski, and Woodbridge Warriors High School sportsinjurystudent Tyler Branin have in common?
+What do NFL All-Decade Team member Brett Favre, football Hall of Famer Troy Aikman, Former Secretary of State Hillary Clinton, U.S. Army Private First Class Brandon Budfuloski, and Woodbridge Warriors High School student Tyler Branin have in common?
 Each has sought head injury treatment after a concussion.

 Concussions, a mild form of traumatic brain injury or TBI, can occur when a person takes a hard blow to the head or when a severe jolt shakes the head and impedes on normal brain function.